 I debated whether to add this one.
 But actually, I use this very same recipe to make an everyday chicken salad.
 Substitute shredded or cubed chicken for the ham.
 Tuna works, too.

 As noted before, my mom subbed bologna for ham.
+One of my readers suggested Spam (paid link).
 Or, don’t use any meat and throw in a couple of extra eggs to make a simple egg salad.

 How to make ham salad with leftover ham: